2013 Volvo XC60 Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Regardless of which trim you select, the automotive press says that buyers will be quite pleased with the Volvo XC60’s upscale, high-quality interior.
+Regardless of which trim you select, the automotive press says that you will be quite pleased with the Volvo XC60’s upscale, high-quality interior.
 Reviewers prefer the R-Design trim for its two-tone black and beige seats, though critics say the front and rear seats are comfortable no matter which model you choose.
 There are several complaints that the interior controls are confusing.